 We will provide hot water for you to have a basic bucket wash on longer desert treks but suggest you also bring wet wipes.

-Natural springs, waterfalls and lakes provide washing facilities
+Natural springs and waterfalls provide washing facilities

 Behind a tree or behind a dune, it is always easy to find a private spot and we carry a shovel with us if you need to dig a hole in the soft sand.
 Even if you are uncomfortable with this at first, it soon gets easier and feels perfectly natural.
 Bring a cigarette lighter with you to burn the paper you use.